tstjep/opa_workshop/README.md

 2. Apply both yamls (creates the K8s CRDs for OPA Gatekeeper):
 `kubectl apply -f template_Task2.yaml`
 `kubectl apply -f constraint_Task2.yaml`
-3. Try to deploy something, e.g.:
+3. Try to deploy a Pod, e.g.:
 `kubectl create deployment nginx --image=nginx`
 4. What happens?
 Should the Pod get started?
-Inspect its ReplicaSet
+Inspect its ReplicaSet.
 5. Change your policy to only warn and not reject (no change of the Rego code necessary)
 6. How would you exclude a certain namespace from that policy?
 7. How would you exclude a namespace from Gatekeeper globally?